jborgen64/employee-tracker/README.md

 # employee-tracker
 A node command line application that will help create, delete, and update employee information utilizing mysql.
+There will be prompts utilizing the inquirer package to guide the user through a series of questions and they can view the staus of their employees in various ways based on department, roles, and view all.

 # Unit 12 MySQL Homework: Employee Tracker